The 10 Best Coffee Beans In the World (whole bean coffee)

 The Geisha bean is unique for a few reasons, one of which is that it’s very rare.
 Not only is it difficult to grow, but it also needs to be picked by hand.
 In terms of flavours, it’s often compared to tea, with citrus and floral highlights.
 The delicate notes mean this should only ever be served black, which is why you won’t see it offered in cafes.
 But if you have a chance to try it at home, it’s a truly unique experience.

-Has Bean selects their Geisha coffee from Tarrazu, and area of Costa Rica known for excellent coffee in general.
-Here the beans undergo white honey processing, which has a similar result to washed processing.
+Has Bean selects their Geisha coffee from Western Valley, Costa Rica, known for excellent coffee in general.
+Here the beans undergo yellow honey processing, which has a similar result to washed processing.
 The coffee retains the natural fruit and floral flavours, with the small amount of mucilage left on the bean adding a little sweetness.

 Hailing from the birthplace of coffee itself, Yirgacheffe beans are the pride and joy of Ethiopia.
 Yirgacheffe coffee would have to be at the top of every coffee lover’s bucket list.
 It’s prized for the delicate yet complex flavour profile – a bright and light cup with tea-like qualities, scented with fruit and flowers.